jimvickery/Bakesale_react_native2/README.md

 TODO: Get SillySnap images to render from API.
 Still a WIP
 1. Get the connection to the Sillysnap API
 2. Setup authentication using connection string to connect to DB and use username and password.
+Will be using this tutorial: https://www.youtube.com/watch?v=ZpiF5IhavaY&index=1&list=PLkdLxQVsHYXxteWDEgOODl_UcRaa4x6t6

 Tutorial used to develop this App: https://www.linkedin.com/learning/react-native-essential-training/using-flatlist-with-api-data